Persistence exponents in Markov chains: Proofs of the results of Section

-Finally, using the continuity of $\tilde{\phi}$, the function is continuous with respect to $L^1$ on $\R^p$ by Scheffe's Lemma, and hence uniformly continuous on the compact set $[0,L]^p$.
-Since $\varepsilon>0$ is arbitrary, \eqref{eq:112} gives that the sequence $\{P_S^p(g_n)\}_{n\ge 1}$ is uniformly equicontinuous on $[0,L]^p$.
-Thus by the Arzel\`a-Ascoli theorem, there exists a subsequence along which $\{P_S^p(g_n)\}_{n\ge 1}$ is Cauchy in sup norm on $[0,L]^p$.
+Since $\eta>0$ is arbitrary, it follows that the sequence $\{P_S^p(g_n)\}_{n\ge 1}$ is uniformly equicontinuous on $[0,L]^p$.Thus by the Arzel\`a-Ascoli theorem, there exists a subsequence along which $\{P_S^p(g_n)\}_{n\ge 1}$ is Cauchy in sup norm on $[0,L]^p$.
 Taking limits along this subsequence and using \eqref{eq:111} gives

 and so we have proved the existence of a convergent subsequence in sup norm on $[0,\infty)$, and thus the compactness of $K^p$.
 An application of Theorem \ref{thm:exponent} then yields part (a).